Pageboy/pageboy.github.io/_portfolio/buckeye-botanised.md

   - art
   - golden section
 ---
-Walking around the Oxford Botanical Gardens, the young Buckeye plant displays its striking maroon leaves.
+In the Oxford Botanical Gardens, the young Buckeye plant displays its striking maroon leaves.
 As summer unfolds, these rich hues will gradually shift to green.
-For now, the deep red tones stand in bold contrast to the surrounding greenery, offering a vivid reminder of nature’s quiet transformations.
+For now, the deep red tones stand in bold contrast to the surrounding greenery.
+The colours in the arcs and rectangles echo the hues and tones found by the camera's sensor.